ushahidi/tenfour/README.md

 Users then receive messages from all different channels.
 They can respond, and their response is routed back to TenFour

 You can then go back to the app and see the status of check-ins.

+More info on how to use TenFour is included on the [TenFour support page](https://www.tenfour.org/support/what-is-tenfour)

 ## Why do we need TenFour?